 Sunscreen for Your Face

-Don’t not forget to wear sunscreen every day, even when it is cloudy.
+Don’t not forget to wear sunscreen every day, even when it is cloudy in Portland.
 Facial skin gets constant year-round, sun exposure and as a result of this, our facial skin is the primary area that is most prone to premature wrinkling and sun damage.
 Look at the sites on your skin that get constant sun exposure like your face and compare your skin to the areas that don’t get much sun.
 It is easy to see that the sun is the cause of wrinkles, freckles, and thinning of the skin.

 The active and main ingredient in powder or liquid foundation is zinc oxide and titanium dioxide.
 These two ingredients are excellent broad spectrum UVA-UVB physical sunscreens.
 They protect skin nicely and are safe for every day use.
 Women who wear “makeup” have sun protection that lasts all day because they have a physical sunscreen protecting their skin.
 Unfortunately, chemical sunscreens have a shorter life and need to be reapplied frequently.
 A chemical lotion sunscreen applied at 7:00 am is not going to protect you at 2:00 pm.